mingweig/TSWD-Portfolio-Mingwei_Gao/final-project-part-one.md

 # Method and medium

 For my final project, I hope to use Tableau to create dynamic, interactive visualizations.
-Tableau's strength in bringing data to life will be key in illustrating the healthcare disparities in the U.S. These visualizations will then be integrated into Story Maps, providing a narrative flow alongside the data.
+Tableau's strength in bringing data to life will be key in illustrating the healthcare disparities in the U.S. These visualizations will then be integrated into shorthand, providing a narrative flow alongside the data.
 This combination will allow me to construct a story that's informative and immersive, offering a better experience than traditional PowerPoint slides.
 My aim is to deliver a unique, interactive digital story that effectively communicates the data.

 # Reference